PaulKGrimes/python-hjsonconfig/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-hjsonConfig could always use more documentation, whether as part of the official hjsonConfig docs, in docstrings, or even on the web in blog posts, articles, and such.
+hjsonconfig could always use more documentation, whether as part of the official hjsonconfig docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback